TesrabNetwork/tesrab.network/whitepaper/README.md

 Over the years as notable levels of security of the various networks was achieved, it was recognized that assets could be created "on top of" or embedded in the blockchain networks.
 New assets can be added to the Bitcoin, Ethereum, NEO, Waves and other blockchains by creating secure, signed, immutable transactions which also carry information on asset issuance, and transfer.
 The increase in the number of tradeable cryptoassets led inevitably to the increase in coins and tokens trading platforms.

 The advantage of embedding assets on a blockchain network is the high level of security.
 Bitcoin is considered by many to be the most secure blockchains because there is a tremendous amount of distributed mining power that secures each block with a "high difficulty hash".
-Because the distributed Bitcoin nodes recognize the level of effort to create a high difficulty hash, this makes it nearly impossible to re-write, or modify the blockchain without prohibitively high mining investment.
 To tamper with the Bitcoin blockchain, to re-write or modify its ledger, would take significant efforts from an investor at the level of a nation state.
+Other token standards like ERC20, ERC721 and ERC223 are built on Ethereum or other blockchains that support smart contracts.
+A different problem exists when using these smart contracts.
+Since the Ethereum network does not natively recognize these smart contract tokens, it is currently unable to protect against some common problems.

 One of the main features of the blockchain environment is decentralization, but until recently only centralized exchanges existed, even for cryptocurrencies such as Bitcoin or Ethereum.
 Many exchanges support the buy and sale of cryptocurrencies, fiat currencies, and cryptocurrency tokens.
 Examples of such centralized exchanges are Coinbase, BTC-e, ShapeShift and Mt.Gox.
 The centralization experience in this sphere is lamentable, the cause of a single point of failure — the exchange.